 Biography of Dr. Bodo Otto Sr.

-Bodo Otto’s father, Christopher Otto, was born in 1667 and served as chief forester for the estate of the Counts of Oberg.
-Christopher was in service to Baron Bodo von Oberg, Count of Laterburg.
+Christopher was in service to Baron Bodo von Oberg, Count of Lauterburg.
 This relationship later became significant in Bodo Otto’s life through godparentage and naming.
 Bodo Otto’s mother was Maria Magdalena Menechen.
-Her exact date of birth is unknown, and she was likely significantly older than her husband.
+Her exact date of birth is unknown, and she was likely significantly younger than her husband.
 She was probably from Kranz, near the Baltic Sea, a region that was considered part of Prussia rather than Hanover at the time.
-There may have been relatives of Christopher Otto living in this area, which likely explains how Christopher and Maria met while Christopher was away from his father’s parish.
+There may have been relatives of Christopher Otto living in this area, which likely explains how Christopher and Maria met while Christopher was away from his home parish.

 Christopher Otto and Maria Magdalena Menechen married while Christopher was away from his home parish.
 Because of this, their marriage was not recorded in parish registers.
 As a result, when Bodo Otto was born in 1711, there was no birth certificate on file.
 When the family later returned to Hanover, Baron Bodo von Oberg served as Bodo Otto’s godfather, which explains the origin of his given name.
 Maria Magdalena Menechen is not listed on Bodo Otto’s christening record, indicating that she likely died during childbirth or shortly afterward, before July 20, 1711.

 Christopher Otto later remarried and remained an influential figure in his son’s life.
 He arranged for Bodo Otto to be apprenticed to a surgeon, a process that normally required documentary proof of birth and legitimacy.
-Because Bodo Otto lacked a standard parish birth record, his ability to enter apprenticeship suggests that Christopher Otto’s status, connections, and intervention played a decisive role.
-Christopher Otto died on August 21, 1752, at the age of 85.
+Because Bodo Otto lacked a standard parish birth record, his ability to enter apprenticeship suggests that Christopher Otto’s status, connections, and intervention played a decisive role, along with that- potentially- of his namesake, Baron Bodo von Oberg.
+Christopher Otto remained relevant in his son’ life until he died on August 21, 1752, at the age of 85.

 Bodo Otto married three times.
 His first wife was Elizabeth Sanchen, whom he married in Lüneburg in 1736.
-They had one daughter, Maria Elizabeth Otto.
+Together, they had two daughters, Maria Elizabeth Otto and Anna Marie Otto.
 Elizabeth died in Lüneburg between 1737 and 1738.
 Otto’s second wife was Catharina Dorothea Dahncken, daughter of Johann Dahncken, whom he married in 1742.
 Catharina may have been of noble birth and appears to have had personal wealth, as she commissioned formal portraits of herself and her husband.
 Together they had several children.
 Catharina died in 1765.
 Otto’s third wife was Maria Margaretta Paris, an Englishwoman, whom he married in Philadelphia in 1766.

 Throughout his life, Otto was affiliated with Lutheran congregations in Germany and Pennsylvania and later became a member of the American Philosophical Society organized by Benjamin Franklin, reflecting his standing within Philadelphia’s intellectual and medical community.